 Meniere's disease is an inner ear disease that typically only affects one ear.
 This disease can cause pressure or pain in the ear, severe cases of dizziness or vertigo and a ringing or roaring noise, also known as tinnitus.
 Although Meniere's disease can affect people of any age, people in their 40s and 50s are much more likely to experience it.
 This condition is considered to be chronic and there is no cure, but there are various treatment strategies that will minimize the effect on one's life and relieve symptoms.
-According to Medline Plus, roughly 50,000 to 100,000 people a year develop Meniere's disease.
+According to the National Institutes of Health (NIH), roughly 50,000 to 100,000 people a year develop Meniere's disease.

 People with Meniere's will have sudden dizzy spells after experiencing tinnitus or muffled hearing.
 Symptoms vary from person to person, and some will experience many attacks over a period of several days, and others will have one attack every once in awhile.